 3. Establish accounting procedures for capturing loss activity (typically a separate accounting string to which all loss-related expenses are tracked).

 4. Contact remediation contractor(s) to complete emergency repairs (water extraction/drying equipment).
 Protect buildings and equipment from additional damage by making temporary repairs.
 Restore service to fire protection systems as quickly as possible.
 Document conditions with photographs.
+Reasonable emergency/mitigation response is typically a policyholder’s required duty in a property policy.

 5. Evaluate and separate damaged from undamaged stock.
 Document with photos and retain all property for the adjuster to inspect.
 Create an itemized inventory of the property including type (SKU, make/model, S/N, etc.), description, quantity, disposition (undamaged, reprocess, dispose of) and price.